hulohot/Polymorphic-mtncl-circuit-enumeration/README.md

 # MTNCL Circuit Generator

-A Python-based tool for generating Multi-Threshold Null Convention Logic (MTNCL) circuits from boolean equations.
-This tool creates Verilog netlists using predefined MTNCL gates and generates testbenches for verification.
+This tool generates MTNCL (Multi-Threshold Null Convention Logic) circuits from boolean equations.
+It supports both regular MTNCL circuits and polymorphic MTNCL circuits that implement different functions depending on the supply voltage (HVDD or LVDD).

 ## Features